![]() |

 A log file is also created in _logs directory: ./_logs/xtractor.log

-· You can change these names, with a global find & replace.
+· All Sites Custom Variables names are converted in lower case, with spaces replaced by underscores. · If you’re not granted to extract data for a site, only it name will be retrieved. · You can change these names, with a global find & replace.
 Provided names are used as header names in Data Extraction mode.
 The only constraint is to provide the same name for each Site.
 Note that, doing so, you can also consolidate variables not recorded with exactly the same name in AT Internet.
-But in this case, the same modification should be done after each update.
+But in this case, the same modification should be done after each update. · Site Custom Variables positions doesn’t matter: if you see them in different columns for different Sites, no worry, it will work.
+XTractor doesn’t consolidate on variable position nor index, it just uses its provided name. |

 Command Line module can return one the following error level codes: